 The National Highway Traffic Safety Administration remains committed to the battle against distracted driving, according to top official David Strickland.
 The NHTSA Chief suggested that one day the organization would have a national program to deal with distracted driving similar to the programs implemented to address drunk driving and the importance of seat belt use.
 Some had […]

-Rapoport Weisberg Sims & VanOverloop brought a lawsuit in the Circuit Court of Cook County, Illinois, today against a hospital based on the negligent conduct of its nurses in failing to timely and properly monitor and respond to a patient’s internal bleeding in her left arm.
+Rapoport Sims Perry & VanOverloop brought a lawsuit in the Circuit Court of Cook County, Illinois, today against a hospital based on the negligent conduct of its nurses in failing to timely and properly monitor and respond to a patient’s internal bleeding in her left arm.
 As a result, the patient sustained a volar hematoma […]

 New Safety Recommendations Released